riascho/TypeScriptCheatSheet/README.md

 function add(n1: number, n2: number);
 ```

-_Note:_ The core primitive types in TypeScript are all lowercase!
+_NOTE:_ The core primitive types in TypeScript are all lowercase!

 ### JavaScript Type Check